 If you set it on a saucer, you’ll want to remove the water instead of allowing it to sit there like that.
 Be proactive and you should be able to avoid the worst issues.

 Soil issues can cause a ponytail palm to die because of how careful you need to be about moisture.
 Particularly heavy soils aren’t good for this plant because they will stay too moist.

-If you’re going to repot your ponytail palm to give it better soil, then you’ll want to be careful about the type of pot that you’re using.
+If you’re going to repot your palm to give it better soil, you’ll want to be careful about the type of pot that you’re using.
 You want the pot to be a little tight, but not too small.

 5 – Improper Light Conditions

 Improper light conditions can kill a ponytail palm if you aren’t careful.
 These are plants that like things to be bright, and you’re going to want to place them in the sunniest room in your house.